Clustering of heterogeneous populations of networks: Acknowledgments

 \section{Acknowledgments}

 We thank Guillaume St-Onge for helpful comments.
-This work was funded in part by the James S. McDonnell Foundation (JGY), the US Department of Defense NDSEG fellowship program (AK), and the US National Science Foundation under grant DMS--2005899 (MEJN).
+This work was funded in part by the James S. McDonnell Foundation (JGY), the National Institutes of Health Centers of Biomedical Research Excellence Award 1P20 GM125498--01 (JGY), the US Department of Defense NDSEG fellowship program (AK), and the US National Science Foundation grant DMS--2005899 (MEJN).

-After this work was completed we learned of very recent related work by Mantziou~\textit{et al.} A preprint of their work can be found at~\cite{mantziou2021}.
+After this work was completed we learned of recent related work by Mantziou~\textit{et al.} A preprint can be found at~\cite{mantziou2021}.